 or Bluetooth Low Energy.
 Using this technology for an extended period also shortens the battery charge of an enabled device beyond its standard standby and operational times.

 4. Still Has Some Security Vulnerabilities

 Remember that Wi-Fi Direct uses the WPA security and certification protocols to establish and maintain a secure connection.
 Connecting devices via this technology usually requires entering an eight-digit numerical WPS PIN.
 However, pin-based authentication method can be subjected to brute force attacks.
 Some enabled devices have a default PINs that can be exploited easily if users have failed to apply necessary modifications.
-Also, hackers can also access the Wi-Fi network and WLAN via the Wi-Fi Direct hardware of vulnerable enabled devices such as printers.
-These hackers use the connection via Wi-Fi Direct to convince an enabled device to route from Wi-Fi to a local area network.
+Hackers can also access the Wi-Fi network and WLAN via the Wi-Fi Direct hardware of vulnerable enabled devices such as printers.
+These hackers use the connection via Wi-Fi Direct to convince an enabled device to route connection from the local area network.